mmbman/Katagiri/1980-07-16-Diamond-Sutra-Emptiness-and-Mind.md

 “Not to reveal” is that just verbal explanation – of your life, of human beings, of the human world, or computers, or whatever it is – is not good enough!
 Because verbal explanation cannot reveal the truth; it’s just verbal explanation.
 Verbal explanation is just a finger pointing out the real moon.
 But on the other hand, verbal explanation is very important, because we can know where the real moon is.

 That’s why “not to reveal”.
 That means [totally] emptiness ... *[inaudible]* ...
 Mind, word, or even Buddha’s teachings, all are empty, nothing but emptiness.
 Even the teaching is just a finger pointing to the moon.
 Because teaching comes from life itself.
-Systematize the reality in life which is fully alive, and then it is called the teaching.
-So the teaching is already something systematized, conceptualized.
-But we believe [the teaching] – that’s wonderful, but it is not the human life.
-The teaching should penetrate, become one with your life.
-We should digest the Buddha’s teaching completely, through and through, and then at that time very naturally it comes out in [words].
+Systematize the reality in life which is fully alive, and then it is called *teaching*.
+So teaching is already something systematized, conceptualized.
+But we always believe [the teaching] – that’s wonderful, but it is not the human life.
+That teaching should penetrate, become one with your life.
+And we should digest the Buddha’s teaching completely, through and through, and then at that time very naturally it comes out in the world.

 That is “not to reveal.”
 And then finally: